datakaveri/data-quality-assessment/README.md

 Ensure that the datasets are in *.csv* and *JSON* format and are located in the *data* folder.

-The output report file will be generated in a *JSON* format and and a *.pdf* format and will be located in the outputReports folder.
+The output report file will be generated in a *JSON* format and and a *.pdf* format and will be saved in the outputReports folder.
 All the scripts will append their results to the same output file.